 Graemsay is located in the Western approaches to 'Scapa Flow', lying between Stromness on Orkney mainland and the North end of Hoy

 There are two lighthouses, Hoy High to the East and Hoy Low to the West.
 Both were built & designed by Alan Stevenson of the famous lighthouse engineering family and were commissioned in 1851

-The current population is around 24 permanent residents including six children with the addition of one property being occasionally occupied.
+The current population is twenty four permanent residents including six children with the addition of one property being occasionally occupied.

-Parts of the island are largely undeveloped and are a haven for many
+Parts of the island have been left largely undeveloped and are a haven for many wild plants.

 Mail is collected and delivered on a daily basis, six days per week.

 Most folk go over to do a large shop every week or so in the Kirkwall supermarkets though most local shops will take phone orders and deliver to the ferry but Tesco who do home deliveries in Orkney will not deliver goods for Graemsay.